kushal7201/GDSC-FOSS/README.md

 3. Make the required changes as instructed below.
 4. Push the changes to the repository from the branch named `<your roll number>`.

-Note : If your task meets the specified instructions and is correct, it will be merged into the `main` branch of the repository.
+Note: You should create separate pull requests for each task.
+If your task meets the specified instructions and is correct, it will be merged into the `main` branch of the repository.

 ## Task Instructions:
 Each Task should be committed in `contributors / <your roll number> / <task number> / file.txt`. <br>